 Chester Creek : Analysis of water quality in the Chester Creek watershed, Anchorage, Alaska

 Acetate Biogeochemistry in Northern Wetlands: Implications for Methane Formation During Climate Change

-UAA's recycling program is a student run program that currently collects mixed paper and cardboard at several locations across campus.
+UAA's Recycling Program is a student run program started in 2000 that currently collects mixed paper and cardboard at several locations across campus.
 The team collects over 30,000 pounds or 15 tons of paper and cardboard each semester.
 According to the EPA, recycling one ton of mixed paper saves 17 mature trees, 7,000 gallons of water, 3 cubic yards of landfill space, 2 barrels of oil, and 4,100 kilowatt-hours of electricity.
+In FY 2014, UAA's Recycling Program diverted 309,157 pounds of recyclables from the landfill.
 To contribute, check the list of pick-up sites and start recycling today.

-UAA's energy policy strategizes the responsibility to minimize and energy use and cost.
-According to the energy policy that it "is just one part of the a comprehensive sustainability program, including new building designs and retrofits, designed to reduced to UAA's carbon footprint."
+UAA's Energy Policy strategizes the responsibility to minimize and energy use and cost.
 UAA has made positive moves that affect lighting, green landscaping, vending, transportation, green buildings, parking, sustainability in the classroom, dining services as well many other services throughout the campus.
 Check out UAA's webpage on "What's UAA Doing?"